 Every year, one thing sneaks up on me no matter how prepared I am for my holiday dinner: thawing that Thanksgiving turkey.
 I always forget how long it takes to defrost, and there’s nothing worse than waking up Thanksgiving morning and discovering that your turkey is still frozen!
-The United States Department of Agriculture (USDA) has some pretty specific guidelines to safely defrost turkey, and one method that isn’t so safe.
+The United States Department of Agriculture (USDA) has some pretty specific guidelines to safely defrost turkey.
+Follow along to learn them all for the best Thanksgiving yet.

 If you don’t have a few days, there is a shortcut (with a tiny caveat).
 You can thaw your turkey in cold water in as little as 30 minutes per pound.
-That means that 16-pound turkey will be ready to cook in eight hours instead of four days!
+That means that 20-pound turkey will be ready to cook in ten hours instead of five days!
 In order to keep the turkey at a safe temperature, though, you’ll have to change out the water every 30 minutes.

 How it works: Place the turkey (in its original packaging) in a leak-proof plastic bag.
 Submerge the wrapped turkey under cold water and change the water every 30 minutes.